How Are Language Skills And Academic Success Related?

 These programs are designed to help students with different learning styles, and we have seen the successful results firsthand in our practice.

-Please contact us to discuss how a licensed speech and language pathologist can help you achieve your goals.
+Schedule an introductory call to discuss how a licensed speech and language pathologist can help you achieve your goals.

 “My son, Matthew, struggled academically in third grade and consistently exhibited poor behavior in class.
 His dyslexia went undiagnosed until we signed up for a Great Speech evaluation for a totally unrelated matter.
 Our winter weather was brutal; but our sessions continued at an uninterrupted pace.
 Now in fourth grade, Matthew has learned to compensate for his dyslexia and his classroom behavior is exemplary.”